Collecting Metrics#

 Then visit the Prometheus web UI via http://localhost:9090

-10. Visit the Grafana web UI#
+10. Visit the Grafana web UIΒΆ

-You can create an ingress for prometheus-grafana
+You can create an ingress for prometheus-grafana service or port-forward the service to :8888:

 kubectl -n yatai-monitoring port-forward svc/grafana 8888:80 --address 0.0.0.0